-8) Make sure your student applies to several “financial safety” schools, where you know you can afford the tuition based on the school’s net price calculator.
+8) Make sure your student’s list of colleges is “financially balanced,” and includes schools with tuition you know you can afford based on the school’s net price calculator.

-9) Stick to the idea that the only loans your student will take out are the Direct student loans from the government, which total $31,000 after four years of school.
+9) Stick to the idea that the only loans your student will take out are the Direct student loans from the government, which max out at $31,000.
 This should limit their debt to a manageable amount after they graduate.

-10) As much as you’d like to be able to pay for more, DON’T co-sign on a student loan, DON’T take out a Parent Plus loan, DON’T take out a home equity loan, and DON’T touch your retirement savings.
+10) As much as you’d like to be able to pay for more, KNOW THE RISKS of cosigning a student loan, KNOW THE RISKS of taking out a Parent Plus loan, KNOW THE RISKS of taking out a home equity loan, and DON’T touch your retirement savings.

-If you’ve read this far and you don’t want to be like one of those parents behind the comments above, consider taking our upcoming online course……
+If you’ve read this far and you don’t want to be like one of those parents behind the comments above, check out our R2C Insights tool.